syncfusion-content/wpf-docs/wpf/PropertyGrid/Filtering-PropertyItems.md

 ![SearchBox not displayed in PropertyGrid](Filtering-Images\SearchBox-collapsed.png)

-Here, The SearchBox is hided in the `PropertyGrid`.
+Here, The SearchBox is hidden in the `PropertyGrid`.

 Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-Grouping-Sorting-Ordering) to download the sample that showcases the property searching in the SearchBox support.